 Significant Hazards and Associated Risks Those who might be harmed Control Measures (CM's): Additional CM's required?
-Rat idual F ing (H lium /L igh Those hazards which may result in serious harm or affect several people Persons at risk from the significant hazards identified Controls, including relevant sources of guidance (e.g. Generic Risk Assessments, Guidance from Provider, etc.).
-Specific CM's not included in the generic RA (e.g. briefings, actions by leaders / participants, qualifications / experience of supervisors) If existing CM's cannot be met or circumstances have changed Likelihood (1-4) Severity (1-4) Risk Level Inappropriate driving by driver All on board Visit Leader to discuss concerns with driver Stop the journey and 'phone the company for a new driver if it is felt the group is at 0 risk Defective vehicles All on board Only bona fide, reputable companies will be hired (see guidance 'Selecting a Coach Operator') Visit Leader to make visual inspection of interior and 0 • Where appropriate, prior written assurance will be obtained from the company that it has suitable and sufficient safety management systems in place e.g. exterior of coach, draw any obvious defects to the driver's attention o it has a current and appropriate PSV Operator's Licence (N.B.
-National (blue) or International (green) disc should be clearly displayed in windscreen adjacent to tax disc) it is assessed regularly (at least annually) by VOSA (Vehicle and Operator Services Agency) it is a member of and assessed regularly by the Confederation of Passenger Transport, Coach Tourism Council or similar national body that monitors and upholds standards o it has full insurance for all its drivers and vehicles, including public liability cover it has suitable and sufficient breakdown cover to ensure that a replacement vehicle can be guaranteed if required it is not at present under investigation, pending possible disciplinary action by VOSA or possible prosecutions. o all its coaches have a current MOT certificate all its coaches are maintained and serviced regularly (and that records are available if requested for inspection) o all seats are fitted with fully operational seat belts o all coaches are fitted with fire extinguishers and a fully maintained first aid kit All emergency exits and door closures on coaches are checked daily and in good working order coaches are checked daily and in good working order
+Residual Risk Rating (High /Medium /Low) Those hazards which may result in serious harm or affect several people Persons at risk from the significant hazards identified Controls, including relevant sources of guidance (e.g. Generic Risk Assessments, Guidance from Provider, etc.).
+Specific CM's not included in the generic RA (e.g. briefings, actions by leaders / participants, qualifications / experience of supervisors) If existing CM's cannot be met or circumstances have changed Likelihood (1-4) Severity (1-4) Risk Level Inappropriate driving by driver All on board Visit Leader to discuss concerns with driver Stop the journey and 'phone the company for a new driver if it is felt the group is at risk 0 Defective vehicles All on board Only bona fide, reputable companies will be hired (see guidance 'Selecting a Coach Operator') Where appropriate, prior written assurance will be obtained from the company that it has suitable and sufficient safety management systems in place e.g. o it has a current and appropriate PSV Operator's Licence (N.B.
+National (blue) or International (green) disc should be clearly displayed in windscreen adjacent to tax disc) o it is assessed regularly (at least annually) by VOSA (Vehicle and Operator Services Agency) o it is a member of and assessed regularly by the Confederation of Passenger Transport, Coach Tourism Council or similar national body that monitors and upholds standards o it has full insurance for all its drivers and vehicles, including public liability cover o it has suitable and sufficient breakdown cover to ensure that a replacement vehicle can be guaranteed if required o it is not at present under investigation, pending possible disciplinary action by VOSA or possible prosecutions. o all its coaches have a current MOT certificate o all its coaches are maintained and serviced regularly (and that records are available if requested for inspection) o all seats are fitted with fully operational seat belts o all coaches are fitted with fire extinguishers and a fully maintained first aid kit All emergency exits and door closures on coaches are checked daily and in good working order coaches are checked daily and in good working order Visit Leader to make visual inspection of interior and exterior of coach, draw any obvious defects to the driver's attention 0